Mihael Žaper

-Mihael Žaper (born 11 August 1998) is a Croatian professional footballer who plays as a midfielder for Hajduk Split in the Croatian First Football League.
+Mihael Žaper (born 11 August 1998) is a Croatian professional footballer who plays as a midfielder for Croatian Football League club Hajduk Split.

 Club career

-Žaper made his professional debut with Osijek in a 4–2 Croatian First Football League loss to NK Inter Zaprešić on 13 May 2016, scoring his side's second goal in his debut.
+Žaper made his professional debut with Osijek in a 4–2 Croatian First Football League loss to Inter Zaprešić on 13 May 2016, scoring his side's second goal in his debut.

 International career

 Žaper was born in Croatia, and was called up to represent the Croatia U21 at the 2021 UEFA European Under-21 Championship.